merantix-momentum/dzsf-open-source/README.md

 ## Model Architecture

 Our model architecture is based on a vision transformer (DINOv2 base) backbone with register tokens with a segmentation head.
+We use the check point from `vit_base_patch14_dinov2.lvd142m` from the [timm package](https://pypi.org/project/timm/) for the DINOv2-trained ViT.
 The frozen backbone encodes the input image which is then processed by the segmentation head to generate pixel-wise predictions.
 The following diagram illustrates our model architecture:

 <p align="center">
     <img src="assets/images/model_architecture.svg" width="100%"/>